frederic-perez/AmE-dictionary/data/dictionary.md

 __wiggle<sup>2</sup>__ _v_
 __wigglers__
 __wild card__ _n_ :two::hammer: (wildcard) _The wild card was an expected weekend warmup with rain._
+__wild goose chase__ _idiom_ A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._
 __wilderness__
 __wildling__ _n informal_ The activity by a gang of youths of going on a protracted and violent rampage in a public place, attacking or mugging people at random. _John is about to kill wildling leader Rayder._
 __wildness__